OogieOrange/project-1-karate-koi/README.md

 Why karate section

-- This section will present the benefits of doing karate, as well as the benefits and reasonswhy you should join the Karate Koi club.
+- This section will present the benefits of doing karate, as well as the benefits and reasons why you should join the Karate Koi club.

 - The feature will spark intruige in the sport, and motivate the user towards choosing to start using karate as their form of exercise.
 As well as welcome them to sign up and join training with the club.